 The content pack that typically makes activity logs and such available is not intended for use on Government tenants.
 The intention is to use Log Analytics for the purpose of the logs that aren't available through the content pack.

 The following Power BI Embedded features are not yet available in Azure Government:

 This section outlines variations and considerations when using Compute services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.

 The following Virtual Machines features are not currently available in Azure Government:

 - Application Insights

 - Ubuntu Advantage support plan